stuffedwombat/stuffedwombat.github.io/blogroll.md

 There is thick fog at night and I can't even see 3 meters ahead of me.
 The trees are black silhouettes and hikers rotate their phones like lighthouses.
 A car cuts through the white soup only to dissolve in it a short time later.

-I hike and wander and think of 3D level desigm.
+I hike and wander and think of 3D level design.
 How rich and dense.
 How many possibilities for amazing vistas and winding passages.
 If only I could work with that.

 I can't, so I close off this wildly unproductive week with a little private game jam.
 [The result](https://stuffedwombat.itch.io/slippy) is quite nice.
 Maybe I'll get some shit done next week.
 I really have to.
 There's not much time left.